 Orifice — The orifice with diameter of 5 mm shall be provided in the instrument to maintain pressure difference across the orifice.

-E-2.2 Balance — Balance capable of weighing the specimen to a sensitivity of 1 mg.
+E-2.2 Balance — balance capable of weighing the specimen to a sensitivity of 1 mg

-E-2.3 Device for Fibre Cutting —Fibre cutter or a pair of scissors.
+E-2.3 Device for Fibre Cutting — fibre cutter or a pair of scissors

 E-3 OPERATION OF THE INSTRUMENT

 The sample shall be prepared as per procedure mentioned in D-4.
 Then sample shall be introduced into plug cell by wrapping with paper strip.
-The paper then taken out or torn off by pushing the bundle gently either way, keeping the fibre ends flush with the cell ends.
+The paper then taken out or torn off by pushing the bundle gently either way, keeping the fibre ends flush with the cell ends;

-The specimen shall be placed in fibre plug cell and the standard pressure for jute fibre may be adjusted (0.72 kPa) by knob provided in the instrument.
+The specimen shall be placed in fibre plug cell and the standard pressure for jute fibre may be adjusted (0.72 kPa) by knob provided in the instrument; and